-The government needed to evacuate the town’s entire population in 1983 as most of the people were getting sick.
+The government needed to evacuate the entire town in 1983 as most people were getting sick.
 Horses, birds, and small animals started to die due to dioxin contamination.
 After that significant disaster, the city went empty, and all residents relocated.

-One of its current tourist attractions is the Route 66 State Park, which opened in 1999.
-Visitors can enjoy a genuine connection with nature, hiking through destroyed buildings’ ruins and viewing more than 40 types of bird species.
+One of its current tourist attractions is Route 66 State Park, which opened in 1999.
+Visitors can genuinely connect with nature, hiking through destroyed buildings’ ruins and viewing more than 40 bird species.

-Despite becoming a ghost town, approximately 20 people still live in the area.
+Despite becoming a ghost town, approximately 20 people still live there.
 However, the city ceased to be autonomous and is now part of Newburg.

 Red Oak, Missouri

 Red Oak has an exciting story of resurgence, and its building sites were turned into an art piece.
 The original town’s location was 20 miles northeast of Carthage.
-It was established in 1877, but it had a short life and disappeared in 1922.
-As with many other cities, World War II caused a massive migration of citizens to larger towns that led to its demise.
+It was established in 1877 but had a short life and disappeared in 1922.
+As with many other cities, World War II caused a massive migration of citizens to larger towns, leading to its demise.

 However, Lowell Davis, an artist who grew up in this town, resisted watching his hometown fade.
-After a long period living in other cities, he returned to his hometown in 1970 to discover that it had become a ghost town.
-He then started to buy homes and businesses from the original townsite and moved them to a farm near Carthage, where he re-created his old hometown into what is presently known as Red Oak II.
+After a long period of living in other cities, he returned to his hometown in 1970 to discover that it had become a ghost town.
+He then bought homes and businesses from the original townsite and moved them to a farm near Carthage, where he re-created his old hometown into what is presently known as Red Oak II.